Porta Maggiore

+History

+The Porta Maggiore was built by Emperor Claudius in 52 AD, and was later restored by Vespasian and Titus around 20 to 30 years after its construction.
+In the AD 270s, Porta Maggiore became a gate in the Aurelian Walls.
+In the 19th century, some of the brick infill was removed to ease a large amount of traffic flowing through the gate.

 The gate

-The Porta Maggiore is by far the best urban site to visit for an understanding and view of the ancient aqueducts.
+The Porta Maggiore is one of the most significant urban sites for an understanding and view of the ancient aqueducts.
 It is a monumental double archway built of white travertine.
 It was first known as the Porta Prenestina, perhaps a reference to the road over which it passes (the Via Praenestina).
 The "gate," built in 52 AD by the emperor Claudius, was originally intended to provide a decorative section of support for two aqueducts, the Aqua Claudia and the Anio Novus.
 At that time these aqueducts crossed the ancient Via Labicana and Praenestina roads thereby providing the opportunity to create at this location a sort of triumphal arch to the conquest of nature and its conqueror, the emperor Claudius.
 The two channels of these aqueducts, (the Aqua Claudia and Aqua Anio Novus), one lying on top of the other, can be seen when viewing the cross-section running through the travertine attic at the top of the gate.

 The gate was incorporated in the Aurelian Wall in 271 AD by the emperor Aurelian thus truly turning it into an entrance (gate) to the city.
 Experts refer to this as an early example of “architectural recycling,” essentially adapting one existing structure to another use, in this case using an aqueduct as a wall.

 It was modified further when the emperor Honorius augmented the walls in 405.
 The foundations of a guardhouse added by Honorius are still visible, while the upper part of the gate, as built by Honorius, has been moved to the left side of the Porta.

 It is currently known as the Porta Maggiore, possibly designated as such because of the road that runs through the gate leads to the Basilica di Santa Maria Maggiore.
 The church is an important place of prayer dedicated to the Virgin Mary.